makersacademy/news-summary-challenge/README.md

 A Single Page App that shows the most recent news articles from [The Guardian](https://www.theguardian.com/uk), with a summary for each article.

 ### Description
-This was the final weekend challenge for the [Makers Academy](https://makers.tech) coding bootcamp.
+This was the 7th weekend challenge for the [Makers Academy](https://makers.tech) coding bootcamp.
 The goal was to practise API calls, vanilla JavaScript, and Single Page Apps.

 We were given these user stories:
 ```